gg-dema/Git_merge/README.md

 The notebook contains 2 main section:
-- the definition of some function
+- the definition of some functions
 - the experiment part

 More in details, the first part contains the following section:
 - import the lib [import lib]
 - download the datasets [Dataset and Dataloader]
 - create the Network class [Models definiton & utility]
-- define all the function for the permutation part [Permutation utility]
+- define all the functions for the permutation part [Permutation utility]

 After this, it's possible train any desired MLP (as show in the experiment part) and merge with another MLP with the same architecture.